Nielene/nodejs_express2/README.md

 `{num1: 2, num2: 4, result: 6}`

-* If either of the parameters is not a number, respond with an string like "numbers only".
+* If either of the parameters *is not a number*, respond with an string like "numbers only".

 * If the user navigates to any other route, respond with an explanatory message about your API.